Avimitin/nvim/docs/src/en_us/plugins/nvim-cmp.md

 Below are the available sources:

-- cmp-path: a system path completion plugin, use it by pressing `./` or `/`
+- cmp-path: a system path completion plugin, use it by inputting the path prefix `./` or `/`
 - cmp-buffer: a word completion for the current buffer.
 - nvim-lsp: a syntax completion, require LSP is set up.
 - cmp-vsnip: a snippet completion.
 It is already has some basic snippets.
 You can define yours in the vsnip/ directory.
-- orgmode: a orgmode completion.
-It doesn't works due to some lazyloadding issue.
+- cmp-cmdline: press `/` or `:` key will trigger nvim-cmp to complete neovim buffer and command.

 ## Reference